Catastropha/knowledge/supervisor/README.md

 ### Docker

-Changes need to be done to run supervisor in docker
+Changes that need to be done to run supervisor in docker

 1 - turn daemon off so it can run in docker as main process (for docker)